 Goodall is right: The release of these smart parrots offers a story of hope—hope that we may be able to fight traffickers and restore African Grey parrots in Africa.
 The greater hope, and the greater lesson, of these smart birds is that we must broaden our focus.
 It’s time to examine the failings in the legal trade in wildlife.

 Correction, Nov.
-13, 2013: This post incorrectly identified the photographer for the Jane Goodall image.
+13, 2013: Due to a production error, this post originally misidentified the photographer for the Jane Goodall image.
 Sherry McKelvie, not Charles Bergman, took the photo.

 How can the president’s party defend itself from the president’s foreign policy blunders?

 Congress’ Public Shaming of the Secret Service Was Political Grandstanding at Its Best

 Michigan’s Tradition of Football “Toughness” Needs to Go—Starting With Coach Hoke

 A Plentiful, Renewable Resource That America Keeps Overlooking